FairFerry

 Non-Cash Compensation

-Where compensation is granted in non-cash benefits (such as vouchers or travel credits), the objectively determinable monetary value of such benefits shall be deemed the Compensation Amount for the purposes of calculating FairFerry's success fee, unless the user expressly rejects such non-cash compensation in advance.
-The user has the right to reject non-cash compensation and request monetary compensation instead.
-FairFerry will inform the user of any non-cash compensation offers and obtain the user's consent before acceptance.
+Where compensation is granted in non-cash benefits (such as vouchers or travel credits), the objectively determinable monetary value of those benefits is deemed the Compensation Amount for calculating the success fee, unless the User expressly rejects such non-cash compensation in advance.
+The User has the right to reject non-cash compensation and request monetary compensation instead.
+FairFerry will inform the User of any non-cash compensation offer and obtain the User’s consent before acceptance.

 6. Costs and Process Risk